huma-engineering/huma-docs/data-collection/huma-app/features/connecting-fitbit.md

 - SpO2 (blood oxygen levels during sleep)
 - Sleep (sleep stages and sleep duration)

+It’s important to note that Fitbit cannot be used alongside any other devices when connected.
+The only exception to this is the Omron Blood Pressure device which will collect heart rate data alongside the Fitbit.
+In this case, the results will display the source so that patients and clinicians can differentiate the two.

 The following devices will collect all the data required for these modules: Sense 2; Versa 4; Inspire 3; Charge 5; Luxe; Versa 2.

 ## How it works​